sai01c/Neet150/Takeaways.md

 - finding max or min in a heap O(1)
 - if you are looking for uniques, always use set.
 - Substring problems - sliding window technique. `left, right = 0, for i in range(len(nums))`
+- Sliding window - have two pointers left and right.
+Iterate the array using right.
+Change left based on condition.
+Used for substring problems, buy and sell stock problems.
 - Set- remove TC O(1)
 - Whenever we have frequency, we need to use dictionary to store the frequency of elements/char.
 - `count[element] = count.get(element, 0) + 1`